The Truth About “Preferred Vendors”

 profit while being on the preferred vendor list.
 Many go out of business or leave the list,

-which creates a type of revolving door of contractors working as a preferred vendor.
+which creates a type of revolving door of contractors working as a preferred vendor. - The reduced profit margins leaves contractors trying to find other means to increase

 profit while working as a preferred vendor.
 This may lead to them using less than

-• Given the insurance companies influence over the scope and price of work needed, it is
+adequate labor, material, and other factors. - Given the insurance companies influence over the scope and price of work needed, it is

 often hard for a contractor who is not on the preferred list to submit a competitive